-What is a Program in Project Management?
+What Is a Program in Project Management?

-A program is a collection of projects that are managed as a group in order to achieve efficiencies of scale.
+A program is a collection of projects that are managed as a group to achieve efficiencies of scale.
 Just as project management involves the coordination of individual tasks, program management is the coordination of related projects that are grouped together.

 So what is a program in project management?
 Simply put, it is a group of related projects managed as a whole unit.